u-boot/u-boot/tools/buildman/buildman.rst

 does not affect the source directory, since buildman creates a separate git 'worktree' for each board.
 This means that it is possible to do an in-tree build of an entire branch, or even a 'current source' build for multiple boards.
+As a special case, you can use `-wi` to do an in-tree build in the current directory.

 Build summary
 -------------